 Drawing on concepts of tensions and contradictions existing in foundational concepts of dialectal materialism, the 3GAT allows for a granular exploration of tensions and contradictions are a vital source of change and evolution of new and ongoing activity systems (Engeström, 2001).
 3GAT achieves this through careful of description, analysis, and representation of system elements, the interaction between systems, and the resulting contradictions.
 Some tensions arising between participant motives and different parts of activity system may be revolved quickly through change, while others may persist and can be referred to as conflicts (Sannino and Engeström, 2018).
 These unresolved contradictions which develop into impasses or conflicts which may serve as motivational factors driving agentic responses from participants.
 A later section explores Sannino’s perspective on such conflicts as a source of transformative agency in greater depth.

 In this study, rather than analysing larger workplace systems over extended periods, the focus is on the analysis of systemic tensions within the context of shorter interventions, as seen in diverse research (Barab, Barnett and Squire, 2002; Barab, Barnett, Yamagata-Lynch, et al., 2002; Lewin et al., 2018b).
-Following Kuutti’s approach (Kuutti, 1995), this study adopts the term contradictions to encompass concepts of tensions, barriers, and misalignments.
+Following Kuutti’s approach (1995), this study adopts the term contradictions to encompass concepts of tensions, barriers, and misalignments.
 Engeström states that such sub-terms can be “understood as manifestations of contradictions” (Engeström and Sannino, 2011:340).
 Additionally, Kamanga emphasises the value of identifying system congruencies or strengths within activity systems (Kamanga and Alexander, 2021).
 For a comprehensive analysis of systemic contradictions, see the work of Engeström and Cakir (Engeström and Sannino, 2011; Cakir et al., 2022).

 Applying 3GAT via formative interventions